NicoleNageli/EisenhowerMatrix/README.md

     * Q4: Not important and not urgent ignore unsorted

-    * display checkbox, task name, difficulty
+    - [x] display checkbox, task name, difficulty
-    - [ ] mark complete, cross & gray out task in to do list & remove from matrix -[x] flex & overflow
+    - [x] mark complete, cross & gray out task in to do list & remove from matrix
-    - [ ] can drag and drop tasks into different sections?
+    - [x] flex & overflow
     - [x] if due in 2 days or less, highlight days cell red in to do list
        - [x] move to urgent and important quadrant

 - [ ] shaaaapes and colorrrrs
     - [x] make matrix bigger and to do list on the side smaller
-    * color code tasks for difficulty?
-    * colors for each matrix quadrant
+    - [ ] colors for each matrix quadrant
 - [ ] maybe a productivity quote that changes every two hours at the top?